 my last morning on my old route, I was looking wistfully across at the

-buildings across the Hudson in New Jersey, glittering in the autumn sun.
+buildings in New Jersey, glittering in the autumn sun on the river's far bank.
 I

 cast a sentimental glance to my right up at the , which I now see